-Sedona View Trail is a short, easy and direct hike connecting Airport Mesa vortex site and Sedona airport vista overlook.
+Sedona View Trail is a short, easy and direct hike connecting Airport Mesa vortex site and Sedona airport scenic lookout.
 Both ends of the hike offer stunning views, especially at sunset when Airport Mesa becomes the most in-demand sunset photography spot in Sedona.

 What is Airport Mesa in Sedona and why is it so popular?

 A mesa is essentially a flat topped ridge or hill with steep drops to each side.
-And Sedona’s regional airport is built on top of a mesa and the result is Sedona Airport Mesa.
-Both the scenic lookout and vortex at Sedona Airport Mesa.
-It is popular because of its elevated vantage point and central location providing spectacular vistas over the red rock landscape.
+Sedona’s regional airport is built on top of a mesa and the result is Sedona Airport Mesa.
+Both the scenic lookout and vortex at Sedona Airport Mesa are popular thanks to elevated vantage points overlooking the red rock landscape.

 - Fees to pay for parking

 Let’s hike Sedona View Trail to Airport Mesa Vortex and the popular scenic lookout at sunset!